LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 ### version 2.103.0
 *Released*: 10 December 2021
-* Item 9627: TextChoiceInput and usage for rendering select input for DetailEditRenderer, QueryFormInputs, and EditableGrid cell
+* Item 9627: TextChoiceInput and usage for rendering select input for DetailEditRenderer and QueryFormInputs

 ### version 2.102.0
 *Released*: 1 December 2021